-FY23 General Fund Revenue is estimated to be \$218,471,000.
-This represents a decrease of .2% from prior year budgeted revenue.
+FY25 General Fund Revenue is estimated to be \$227,958,000.
+This represents a decrease of 0.8% from prior year's final revenue budget.
 The significant changes in revenue for the General Fund are below.

-Local - Property Taxes are estimated to increase 1.7% to \$144.6 million.
+Local - Property Taxes are estimated to increase by 2.8% to \$150.9 million.
 Residential housing growth and commercial growth as well as an increase in value for public utility personal property valuations account for part of the increase.
-The 2023 reappraisal will result in a slight increase in revenue on the 4.45 mills of property tax that grows with inflation (inside mills).
-House Bill 920 passed in 1976 does not voted property taxes to grow with inflation.
-This is the reason a large inflationary increase in property values only slightly increase property tax revenue.
+The 2023 reappraisal resulted in a slight increase in revenue on the 4.45 mills of property tax that grows with inflation (inside mills).
+House Bill 920, which was passed in 1976, does not voted property taxes to grow with inflation.
+This is the reason why a large inflationary increase in property values results in only a slight increase in property tax revenue.